DragceSU/AspireProject/README.md

 ## Repository Layout

 - `AppHost/AppHost` – Aspire distributed app host that orchestrates the Web API plus invoice and payment microservices.
-- `AppHost/WebApi.Service` (+ `.Tests`) – ASP.NET Core 10 API that exposes the sample `/WeatherForecast` endpoint and ships with NUnit integration tests.
+- `AppHost/WebApi.Service` (+ `tests/WebApi.Service.Tests`) – ASP.NET Core 10 API that exposes the sample `/WeatherForecast` endpoint and ships with NUnit integration tests.
 - `AppHost/InvoiceMicroservice` – Console worker that creates fake invoices interactively and publishes `InvoiceCreated` events via MassTransit and RabbitMQ.
 - `AppHost/PaymentMicroservice` – Worker that subscribes to the invoices exchange/queue and logs (or processes) each invoice.
 - `AppHost/MessageContracts` – Shared POCO contracts for invoices plus the `Message` base type.